asrafrosmadi/maxisgraduateprogramcasestudy/README.md

 2. Build the app demo using Android Studio

-Download or copy path file and open using Version Control in Android Studio.
+Download or clone respository path and open using Version Control in Android Studio.

 3. Install the attached apk to physical device for a better experince testing.